Media release: Road trip receives National Science Week Grant

 Highlights of the 2024 Quantum & Dark Matter Road Trip

 These photos were captured by road trippers as they crossed the country from Queensland, through the Northern Territory, via remote communities, and finishing in Western Australia.
+Click on the thumbnails to see the full photos.

 Ben McAllister on ABC Evenings with David Astle